Grotke/pids/README.md

 The two pid projects were created to solve programming projects in the Operating Systems Concepts book.

-Go to the website at the top for more info about the development process.
+Go to http://www.josephcmontgomery.com/projects.html#pidmanager for more info about the development process.

 ## Building Instructions
 ### pids: